dendar/Tanzania-s-Water-Quality-Analysis/README.md

 This model now is a bit better fitted with a training score = 0.80 and a test score = 0.75.
 However, the accuracy did not improve, in fact it decreases slightly to 0.75.
-While we are now able to accuratly predict more of the functional waterpoints (91%), we can only predict 20% of the functional need repair and 63% of the non-functional waterpoints.
-So this model is not a great improvement from the default decision tree either.
+Moreover, while we are now able to accuratly predict more of the functional waterpoints (91%), we can only predict 20% of the functional need repair and 63% of the non-functional waterpoints.
+So this model does not present itself as an improvement from the default decision tree either.

 #### 2.4) Decision Tree with Depth of 10